Russian Heiress Brags That Multi-Million Dollar Wedding Was Only To ‘P*** Off’ An Ex-Boyfriend

 — Handcrafted Jade (@BuyMaori) August 26, 2018

 Kogan has two children, one of which is daughter Darina Lozovsky, who is Irene’s mom.
 Darina is a high-profile lawyer.
-White & Case describes Darina as a “rainmaker and a strong US lawyer who understands Russia.”
+White & Case describes Darina as a “rainmaker and a strong U.S. lawyer who understands Russia.”

 There’s little information available online about the man Irene married, Daniel Kenvey.